mrward/monodevelop-nuget-extensions/README.md

 # Features

+ * Installing a NuGet package from the unified search
+ * Listing Portable Class Libraries available on the local machine

 ## Install a NuGet package from the unified search

 To install the latest version of a NuGet package